TrangPham93/inception/README.md

 ## Description

-Inception is a system administration project from the 42 school curriculum.
-The goal is to build a small but complete web infrastructure using Docker and Docker Compose, entirely inside a virtual machine.
-Rather than relying on pre-built images from Docker Hub, each service has its own custom `Dockerfile`, all built on **Alpine 3.22.3**.
+Inception is project from Hive Helsinki, with the goal is to build a small web infrastructure using Docker and Docker Compose, entirely inside a virtual machine.
+Without using pre-built images from Docker Hub, each service has its own custom `Dockerfile` to build its own container's image, all built on **Alpine 3.22.3**.

 The stack consists of three services running in isolated containers: